qcoral/qcoral/README.md

 ## Hi there!

-Seems you found my github. welcome!! in my pinned are actual projects that you may find useful/interesting.
+Seems you found my github. welcome!!
+In my pinned are actual projects that you may find useful and/or interesting.
+The rest may leave a little to be desired

 Personal site [here](https://alexren.me)!
 A little dated. will probably remake this one soon